afpineda/NuS-NimBLE-Serial/examples/README.md

 - [CustomCommandProcessor.ino](./CustomCommandProcessor/CustomCommandProcessor.ino)

   Runs a service that parses commands and executes them.
 The serial monitor is also feed with log messages.
 The device is advertised as "Custom commands demo".
-  Demonstrates how to write a custom service based on NuS.
+  Demonstrates how to write a custom protocol based on NuS.

   Commands and their syntax: